TheMetaCloudService/MetaCloud/README.md

 </p>

 ## Documentation
-You can find the new german documentation at https://metacloud.gitbook.io/metacloud-willkommen/ and the english documentation at https://metacloud.gitbook.io/metacloud-welcome/.
+You can find the new german documentation <a href="https://metacloud.gitbook.io/deutsch/">here</a> and the english documentation <a href="https://metacloud.gitbook.io/english/">here</a>.

 ## Requirements
 minimal requirements: